JBEATT/torso/README.md

 ## Description

-Torso is the brain child and magnum opium opus of me a first-person RPG horror adventure game.
+Torso is the brain child and magnum opus of me it's a first-person RPG horror adventure game. its gonna be great trust me bro

 ## Features